7 Reasons Why Your Ads Are Not Converting

 Most of the ads that are not converting I've been analyzing were lacking a strong Call To Action.
-After writing your copy make sure you also added a CTA which is telling people what to do.
-It has to align with your copy, your target audience, the landing page, and most importantly the ad goal.
+After writing your copy, make sure you also added a CTA, which tells people what to do.
+It has to align with your copy, your target audience, the landing page, and most importantly, the ad goal.
 It can be a Learn More button where you send people to a page with more details about that product, or a Shop Now button directly to the product you're aiming to sell.

 6. Missing deadline